OCR-tech/CubeOCR/CODE_OF_CONDUCT.md

 As project maintainers, we are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned with this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+We have the right and responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned with this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope

 This Code of Conduct applies to all spaces managed by the project, including but not limited to:
 - Discussions in issues, pull requests, and discussions.
 - Communication in chat systems (e.g., Slack, Discord, etc.).